 For the part of Edna Turnblad, Mr. Vilanch shaved off his famous 30-year-old beard.

-All American Speakers is a speakers bureau and booking agency providing information on booking Bruce Vilanch for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Bruce Vilanch speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Bruce Vilanch for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Bruce Vilanch speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Bruce Vilanch, an inspirational motivational speaker. bio for Bruce Vilanch agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Bruce Vilanch